 In a 2016 study, 35 test subjects practiced mindfulness meditation as a means to handle life’s stressors.
 After four months, subjects showed higher levels of brain connectivity and lowered inflammation, indicating a healthier vagal tone.

 Breathwork is one of the fastest and easiest ways to activate the vagus nerve.
 By applying strategic breathing practices, you are able to utilize the body and mind to experience pure consciousness also known as a sense of oneness.
 Check the research, here, and learn more about our favorite breathwork technique, here.
+You might even love this podcast interview with Dr. Andrew Huberman, as he helps us better understand how to use breath to shift out of fear states.

 Laughter stimulates diaphragmatic breathing, activates the parasympathetic nervous system, and triggers the “tend-and-befriend” response linked to healthy vagal tone.
 Even ten minutes of laughter is sufficient in triggering mental and physical health benefits.
 Take a peek at the research.